Krisell/deployed-version-laravel/README.md

 echo "VERSION=$(git -C gitdir rev-parse HEAD)" >> .env.current-build
 ```

-.env.current-build refers to a copy of the .env-file, to ensure that the addition is not persistent.
+`.env.current-build` refers to a copy of the `.env-file`, to ensure that the addition is not persistent.

 ## Licence
 MIT